andreas-masaoutis/in_and_out/project_documentation/user_documentation.md

         - either a warning message if something went wrong
         - or a verification that the solution is complete along with info on how much space was used, and how much time it took.

+### Errors, bad data and logging

+In case there is any problem and a warning message appears on-screen, you can take a look at the file logger.log found at

+>    ~ / in_and_out / main /

+that contains more detailed information for the error.

+Be advised that whenever the raw data contain badly formatted data, the offending data is placed on the file

+> ~ / in_and_out / data / bad_data / bad_data.csv

+for further inspection, and it is not considered for the computation of the solution.
+It is therefore good practice to inspect the logger file to make sure that everything ran smooth.

 ## Configuration